 That mindfulness included recycling, composting, and curbside pick up.

 Main points of frustration fell into three key points:

 People view their impact as small and have a hard time visualizing their personal contribution.

 People justify not taking the time to recycle or compost due to their impact being too small to make a difference.

-If a person observes others recycling, they assume enough people are doing their part, and they don't have to.
+If a person observes others recycling, they assume enough people are doing their part, so they don't have to.

-With the intention of doing good, people recycle all plastics, cardboard, metals, etc., without realizing there are specific guidelines per material.
+With the intention of doing good, people recycle all plastics, cardboard, metals, etc. together.
+People don't realize that there are specific guidelines per material.

 Most people don’t realize that recycling a material incorrectly could contaminate the whole batch as well as other batches in close proximity.